 If you are unhappy with the decision about the amount of your council tax reduction you may be able to challenge it.
 Read more about challenging council tax reduction decisions.

-Each local authority decides how you can apply for council tax reduction.
-If you are also applying for other benefits, sometimes this is also treated as an application for council tax reduction.
+Each local authority decides how you can claim council tax reduction.
+If you are also claiming other benefits, sometimes this is also treated as a claim for council tax reduction.

-- If you apply for housing benefit to help with your rent using a form from your local authority, most local authorities use this form as an application for council tax reduction as well.
+- If you claim housing benefit to help with your rent using a form from your local authority, most local authorities use this form as a claim for council tax reduction as well.

-- If you apply for universal credit, some local authorities treat this as an application for council tax reduction.
+- If you apply for universal credit, some local authorities treat this as a claim for council tax reduction.

-It is very important to contact your local authority and check that you have applied, if you are unsure.
+It is very important to contact your local authority and check that you have claimed, if you are unsure.

 Find out more about how to contact your local authority on mygov.scot.